< Back To Blog

 • 63% who are behind on their bills often ignore service provider messages.

-These also highlight a potentially serious threat to relationships between service providers and their customers.
-But given each customer will experience a unique set of challenges, how can you ease their decision-making burden and help them take positive action in a way that reflects their particular circumstances?
+These statistics also highlight a potentially serious threat to relationships between service providers and their customers.
+But given that each customer experiences a unique set of challenges, how can you ease their decision-making burden and help them take repayment action in a way that takes their individual circumstances into account?

 Context, challenges and barriers: the vicious cycle

-Our recent research highlights how consumer exhaustion, uncertainty and overwhelm —particularly amid the current economic turmoil—are forming and fueling a vicious cycle of barriers to positive decision-making and engagement .
-Take a look:
+Our research highlights how customer exhaustion, uncertainty and overwhelm —particularly amidst the current economic turmoil—form and fuel a vicious cycle of barriers to engagement, positive decision-making, and repayment action.
+Consider this:

-1. Excessive time on digital devices creates digital fatigue, leaving consumers feeling exhausted, and operating from a state of reduced mental bandwidth before a single decision is even contemplated.
+1. Excessive time on digital devices creates digital fatigue, leaving customers feeling exhausted and operating from a state of reduced mental bandwidth before a single decision is even contemplated.

-2. The combined burden of multiple decisions creates further cognitive overload (decision fatigue).
-This leads to a variety of behaviors from impulsivity to avoidance, frequently prompting further digital communications from service providers.
+2. The combined burden of multiple decisions creates further cognitive overload—or decision fatigue.
+This leads to a range of behaviors from impulsivity to avoidance, which often prompts further digital communications from service providers.

-3. Finally, factor in a scarcity mindset, which can be defined as a real or perceived lack of resources, like time or money.
-Whether that scarcity is real (I lost my job) or perceived (I’m going to lose my job) it immediately impacts decision-making.
+3. Finally, factor in a scarcity mindset: a real or perceived lack of resources like time or money.
+Whether that scarcity is real (I lost my job) or perceived (I’m going to lose my job), it immediately impacts decision-making.
 A long-term sense of scarcity leads to ongoing fatigue and a declining ability to effectively make decisions.

-Consumers feel like they have insufficient time, money or bandwidth to choose positive courses of action.
+Customers often feel like they have insufficient time, money, or bandwidth to choose positive courses of action when making decisions about repaying debts.
 This mental overload is amplified by insecurities about their financial future, which leads to greater uncertainty about any decisions in front of them.
-This cycle is not only vicious, but self-sustaining.
+This cycle is not only vicious—but also self-sustaining.

 The root of the problem: the intention-action gap

-Solving a problem is a lot easier when you know its cause, and so it’s worth taking a quick look at why consumers are making suboptimal decisions from the perspective of behavioral science.
+Solving a problem is a lot easier when you know its cause, and so it’s worth taking a quick look at why customers make suboptimal decisions about paying past-due bills.

 People inherently want to act in their own best interests—these are their intentions.
-However, there are often barriers and challenges impeding their ability to act on these intentions.
-The difference between what they want to do and their actions (or lack thereof) is known as the intention-action gap
+However, there are often barriers and challenges that get in the way of their ability to act on these intentions.
+The difference between what they want to do and their actual actions (or lack thereof) is known as the intention-action gap.

-The avoidance or disengagement behaviors referenced above illustrate the gap between a consumers’ actions (e.g. avoidance) and their intentions (e.g. staying on top of their finances).
+The avoidance or disengagement behaviors referenced above illustrate the gap between a customer’s actions (e.g. avoidance) and their intentions (e.g. staying on top of their finances).

 While the barriers to effective decision-making remain, so does the intention-action gap.
 This isn’t abstract theory; it’s happening right now—potentially to your customers.
-Take a look at a couple of key findings from our consumer report:
+Take a look at a couple of key findings from our research:

-• 42% put off responding to service-provider messages because they feel unequipped to make a decision.
+• 42% of customers delay responding to service provider messages because they feel unequipped to make a decision.

 • 60% feel overwhelmed and anxious when they receive messages from service providers.

-The four key tactics outlined below show behavioral science being used to ease the burden of decision-making in a simulated customer outreach.
+The four key tactics outlined below demonstrate how we use behavioral science to facilitate decision-making in debt repayment:

-1. Empathy – Establishes that you understand the customer and are there to support them.
+1. Empathy: Establish that you understand the customer and are there to support them.
 This is crucial when the customer is carrying a substantial cognitive load.

-2. Education – Clearly highlights the most immediate action required in order to focus energy on that decision.
-This helps combat overwhelm by clarifying the first step.
+2. Education: Clearly highlight the most immediate action the customer needs to take.
+This helps focus their energy on that specific decision and counteracts the feeling of being overwhelmed by clarifying the first step.

-4. Goal gradient – Creates quick wins along the way that provide relief from feeling exhausted and overwhelmed.
+4. Goal gradient: Create quick wins along the way that provide relief from feeling exhausted and overwhelmed.

-The example communication below illustrates how behavioral tactics can be used to guide your customers to better decisions.
-It’s empathetic, low pressure and easy-to-follow.
-It speaks to partnership and mutual benefits.
+The following example illustrates how to use advanced strategies to guide your customers to better decisions.
+It’s empathetic, low pressure, and easy to follow, and it speaks to partnership and a win-win situation.

-The real positive power of the approach is that engagements can be tailored to the needs and complexities of the individual customer.
+The true power of this approach is that we can tailor messaging to the needs and complexities of the individual customer.

-• Offer a phased approach to providing information required to make a decision or to break down a multi-step decision-making process.
+• Offer a phased approach: Divide information over multiple messages or break down a multi-step decision-making process into the individual steps.

 • Reduce the amount of information that a customer has to process at one time.